The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 At the beginning of each school year we ask parents to complete a permission slip allowing their children to participate in off-site activities (excluding camping) inside of the perimeter highway.

 When a classroom teacher decides to include a field trip as part of the child’s learning experience she/he notifies the school office.
-Parents generally receive information about field trips in two ways – a letter outlining the details of the trip and the school newsletter calendar.
+Families generally receive information about field trips in two ways – an electronic notification outlining the details of the trip (email, Seesaw or Edu blog posting/announcement) and the school newsletter calendar.
 Two to three days before the activity a summary of the pertinent information including purpose, who will be attending, site, date, departure and return times, mode of transportation, cost, lunch requirements, supervisors (including ratio of students to supervisors), behavioural expectations, and special instructions goes home with the students.
 Parents can contact the teachers for additional information or to share physical or medical limitations that would prevent their child from participating fully in the outing.

 The options available to transport students on a field trip beyond the community are school bus, public transit, and personal vehicles.
 Factors that will be considered when determining the type of transportation are: